PilzAdam/worldedit_pp/README.txt

    - parameter: nodename
    - replaces the given node with the selected node in the region specified by position 1 & 2
+ - fixlight
+   - no parameters
+   - fixes light in the region specified by position 1 & 2 by digging air in it
+   - NOTE: this might cause lag and take longer than the ETA printed at the start

 License
 -------